 The School of Sociology and Social Policy undertakes cutting-edge local, national, international and cross-national research through its combination of staff that work within and across the disciplines of sociology, criminology, cultural studies, social and public policy and social work.

 By bringing together and synthesising these disciplines around common interests and issues, we produce theoretically innovative and empirically robust knowledge that is valued by the academic community, policymakers, professionals and service providers.

 This course is flexible and recognises your career commitments and the needs of your employer.
 It allows you to devise a personal programme to suit your needs, while pursuing your research interests.

-You will study 120 credits of taught modules during the first year (full-time) or two years (part-time).
+You will study 120 credits of taught modules.
+This typically includes: